ibm-cloud-docs/virtual-servers/vsi_managing_dedicated.md

 Use the Tickets tab to open support tickets for the host and any of its instances by clicking the Add a Ticket for this Device link.

 ## Host Allocations tab
-The Allocations tab lets you view available cores, RAM and local storage for your dedicated host.
+The Allocations tab lets you view available cores, RAM, and local storage for your dedicated host.
 The blue slice of the “pie” represents what’s in use and the white slice is what’s available.

 ## Dedicated host instance tab
 The dedicated host instance Device Details page can be reached either through its host’s Device Details page or directly from the Device List.
 There are more tabs at the dedicated host instance level; Configuration and Tickets are similar to the tabs found at the host level.
-The Modify Device Configuration link, on the Configuration tab, lets you make changes to your system (core, RAM and local storage) and network (bandwidth and uplink port speeds) setup.
+The Modify Device Configuration link, on the Configuration tab, lets you make changes to your system (core, RAM, and local storage) and network (bandwidth and uplink port speeds) setup.

 Usage displays a time-plot graph based on CPU usage by date.
 You can roll over the graph to see CPU usage for a specific date and time, which is helpful when trying to determine if you need to add processing capacity.